-Giakoumakis thriving at Celtic after AEK 'curse'
+How Celtic's Giakoumakis is thriving after 'curse'

 The man who made the deal happen, Venlo sporting director Stan Valckx, looked beyond the bare statistics to unearth a rough diamond.

-"Giorgos did not have an outstanding CV," says Vackx,a former Netherlands international.
+"Giorgos did not have an outstanding CV," says former Netherlands international Valckx.
 "But there is more to him.
 With his mentality, spirit and finishing, I saw enough to know he could be a good weapon for us."

 Having travelled to Poland to see the striker in action and discuss a move, Valckx's plans hit a snag when Covid restrictions saw him locked out of the game and forced to watch on TV in a local cafe.